76interactive/assassin/README.md

 ```

 ## Usage
-Import the bundle to use all of lungo. (given that you've either installed lungo using git or that you've install lungo  within a directory called: "lungo")
+Import the bundle to use all of assassin. (given that you've either installed assassin using git or that you've install assassin  within a directory called: "assassin")

 ```
 @import "assassin/helpers";